Samsung Galaxy Chromebook raises the bar in all areas but one.

 The first thing you notice about the Galaxy Chromebook is that it’s incredibly thin and light.
 Weighing just 2.2 lb(.997 g) and .39 inch (9.9 mm) thin.
-This should be a very portable laptop
+This should be a very portable laptop.

 When looking at the hardware and the design quality, Samsung was able to beat Google’s new Pixelbook Go.
-In many areas it does, but battery life and a $1000 price point keep it from flawlessly stealing that crown.
+In many areas, it does, but battery life and a $1000 price point keep it from flawlessly stealing that crown.

 Samsung Galaxy Chromebook: Design

 Samsung was one of the first manufacturers to jump in with Google and start making Chromebooks.
-They are one of the few that have continually been able to bring something new to the generic low spec’d laptop field.
+They are one of the few that have continually been able to bring something new to the generic low spec laptop field.
 The Galaxy Chromebook is no different.
 Samsung clearly wanted to make a statement that Chromebooks are maturing to be professional powerhouses.

 The Galaxy Chromebook has a clean and professional design that radiates from front to back.
 If you need a little more color, it also comes in Fiesta Red, which will be sure to catch an eye or two.
 My Mercury Gray unit has a similar color to most of Samsung’s other aluminum Chromebooks.
 Coming in at less than .4 inches in thickness, it’s almost impossible to find another laptop that presents such an elegant stature.

 The 360-degree flexible hinges work well but could be a little stiffer to cut down on some of the screen wobbles when typing.
-The volume rockers are on the left side with a power button on the right next to the charging light.
+The volume rockers are on the left side, with a power button on the right next to the charging light.
 Right behind that is the S-Pen.
 I applaud Samsung for making space.
 Too many manufacturers, including Google, completely overlook how helpful this is.
-(If you have lost a digital pen you understand why I’m saying this.)
+(If you have lost a digital pen, you understand why I’m saying this.)

 The keyboard is well-spaced and backlit.
 Typing was fluent except for the spacebar.
-My thumb had to hit it center mass to get it to register on multiple occasions.
+My thumb had to hit its center mass to get it to register on multiple occasions.
 Hitting it with a little more force quickly puts it back into action.
 I don’t know if this is a design flaw or if it’s specific to the one I purchased.
-The touchpad is about half the width of the keyboard and is be very accurate and responsive.
+The touchpad is about half the width of the keyboard and is very accurate and responsive.
 It is distanced away from the keyboard so that you don’t have the occasional tap from trying to hit the spacebar.

 Staying true to most premium laptops, in the upper right corner, there is a large fingerprint sensor.
 The only other Chromebook I’ve used with this type of security measure is the Pixel Slate.
-Comparing the two Samsung wins hands down with its speed and ease of use.
-On the opposite side sitting above the keyboard is the secondary camera.
+Comparing the two, Samsung wins hands down with its speed and ease of use.
+On the opposite side, sitting above the keyboard, is the secondary camera.
 We will talk more about that later.

 For a 2-in-1 laptop, the Galaxy Chromebook uses two hinges to change from tablet to laptop.
 The hinges are solid but not strong enough to prevent the screen from swaying slightly when moved.
-Picking it up while in laptop mode the screen moves out of position no matter how careful you are.
+Picking it up while in laptop mode, the screen moves out of position no matter how careful you are.
 This is one of the only drawbacks to the laptop being extremely thin.
 The screen practically weighs nothing.

 Samsung Galaxy Chromebook: Hardware

 There is only one hardware configuration of the Samsung Galaxy Chromebook.
-It consists of a 13.3inch, 4K AMOLED display, Intel® Core™ i5-10210U, and 8GB of RAM with 256GB SSD.
+It consists of a 13.3-inch, 4K AMOLED display, Intel® Core™ i5-10210U, and 8GB of RAM with 256GB SSD.
 The only actual option you can choose from is two different colors of Fiesta Red and Mercury Grey.
-Fiesta Red was not in stock when I purchased mine but the demo model I used was stunning.
+Fiesta Red was not in stock when I purchased mine, but the demo model I used was stunning.